 "On the most general level, we suggest that caring be viewed as a species activity that includes everything that we do to maintain, continue, and repair our 'world' so that we can live in it as well as possible.
 That world includes our bodies, our selves, and our environment, all of which we seek to interweave in a complex, life-sustaining web."

 Care and its links to democracy are explored further in "Caring Democracy: markets, equality, and justice" (Tronto, 2013).
-In this book, Tronto advocates for the reconfiguration of democratic processes through the lens of care ethics.
-She contends that the care perspective, which has largely been relegated to the private and domestic spheres, should be brought to the front in public and political spaces.
-Tronto asserts that current democratic systems are not only fractured and inefficient but also marred by inequities and an inattentiveness to citizens' needs.
+In this book, Tronto advocates for the reconfiguration of democratic processes through by inequities and an inattentiveness to citizens' needs.